 Certain specific medical conditions are associated with low magnesium stores in your body.
 For instance, type 2 diabetes, metabolic syndrome, atherosclerosis, coronary heart disease, colon cancer, congestive heart failure, multiples sclerosis, Parkinson’s disease, and chronic fatigue syndrome have all been correlated with low magnesium levels.

 What causes magnesium deficiency?
 A large proportion of the U.S. population is estimated to have “substantial dietary magnesium deficits,” meaning we are not consuming enough magnesium in our diets to meet our body’s needs.
 In fact, almost half the U.S. population consumes less than the required amount of magnesium from food.

-The Recommended Dietary Allowance (RDA) for magnesium in adult males is 420 mg/day; however, the average intake is 323 mg/day.
-In adult females the RDA is 320 mg/day; however, the mean intake is only 228 mg/day.
+The Recommended Dietary Allowance (RDA) for magnesium in adult males is 420 mg/day; however, the average intake is only 323 mg/day.
+In adult females, the RDA is 320 mg/day; however, the mean intake is only 228 mg/day.
 On average, women ingest only 68 percent of the RDA.
 And many integrative physicians will tell you the RDA is often woefully inadequate for optimal function.

 These factors also contribute to magnesium deficiency symptoms: